 you don’t have to find a new home for your cat.
 By following these valuable tips from veterinarians, pediatricians and experienced parents, you will discover that a little extra planning will go a long way in ensuring a safe and healthy—even affectionate—

 relationship between your cat and new baby.

 Pediatricians and veterinarians alike agree that cats and babies should get to know each other slowly and gradually.
 In fact, a successful introduction process begins even before your baby is born.
-“New parents should prepare their cats to meet the baby before they have the baby,” Carole A. Chapman, D.V.M. of Best Friends Veterinary Hospital in Boynton Beach, Florida, says.
+“New parents should prepare their cats to meet the baby before they have the baby,” Carole A. Chapman, D.V.M. of Best Friends Veterinary Clinic in Boynton Beach, Florida, says.
 Begin by familiarizing your cat with your baby’s sounds and smells well before you expect to bring the infant home.

 Pregnant with my daughter, Emily Rose, I was assembling the baby carrier and stroller when our cats, Romeo, Pete and Shorty, walked over to sniff everything.
 The minute I turned my back, Pete jumped in the carrier.
 Even now, one of them will sit in the stroller as if he’s waiting for me to take him for a walk.
 Encouraging my cats’ curiosity has helped them to adapt to a big change into their lives.